-So basically average session duration is how long a user spends time interacting with your site on average.
+So basically, the average session duration is how long a user interacts with your site.

 However, the time spent on the last page of the session is not calculated unless you have set up Google Analytics events and the user performs that event.

-Average session duration doesn’t indicate how long a user spent on your website because it doesn’t take the time spent on the last page by the user even though the user may have spent a long time-consuming content in the last page of his/her session.
+Average session duration doesn’t indicate how long a user spent on your website because it doesn’t take the time spent on the last page by the user even though the user may have spent long, time-consuming content on the last page of his/her session.

-Average session duration helps you to access how engaging your contents are.
-Low average session duration could indicate that your content is not delivering the information users are looking for.
+Average session duration helps you to assess how engaging your contents are.
+A low average session duration could indicate that your content is not delivering the information users want.
 It could also be due to various reasons like poor site design and poor internal linking.